TheManOfficial/tms-ollama-ui/README.md

 May be a bit broken, still working on porting and fixing things.

+I am a massive procrastinator so updates may be infrequent.
 ## Current changes
 * Removes annoying checksum verification, unnessassary chrome extension and extra files.
 * Lightly changes theming.